spatialos/gdk-for-unity/docs/content/mobile/overview.md

 ## Developing SpatialOS games for Android and iOS

 The SpatialOS GDK for Unity contains a [mobile feature module]({{urlRoot}}/content/modules/core-and-feature-module-overview#mobile-support-module) which enables you to develop games for Android and iOS.
+SpatialOS games are cross-platform by default, so Android, iOS, PC, Xbox One and PS4 users can play together in the same deployment.

 All feature modules work with mobile devices.

-Because your [SpatialOS World](https://docs.improbable.io/reference/latest/shared/glossary#spatialos-world), the canonical source of truth about your game, is distinct from the view of that world that your client-workers visualise, you can create cross-platform multiplayer games with ease.

 ## Getting started with your Android client-worker